 According to a British study published in 2019 in Scientific Reports, dog owners are about four times as likely as nonowners to meet modern guidelines for physical activity.
 This study looked at British health guidelines, but dog ownership can help Americans meet our guidelines too.

-The latest exercise recommendations from the U.S. Department of Agriculture call for adults to get, at a minimum, two and a half hours of moderate exercise each week.
+The latest exercise recommendations from the Office of Disease Prevention and Health Promotion call for adults to get, at a minimum, two and a half hours of moderate exercise each week.
 If you spend just 22 minutes a day walking your dog, that’s enough to hit that target.